What Is A Purchase Plus Improvements Mortgage?

 To learn more about the Sagen Purchase Plus Improvements Program, click here.

-How To Apply For a Purchase Plus Improvements Mortgage?
+How To Apply For A Purchase Plus Improvements Mortgage?

 The process of applying for a Purchase Plus Improvements mortgage varies by lender, but generally, here’s what you can expect:

-Step 1: Find the Property and Assess Renovation Needs and Costs
+Step 1: Assess Renovation Needs And Costs

 Obtain a mortgage that includes the cost of the renovations you want to complete.
 You’ll need to speak with a mortgage specialist about your purchase plus improvements mortgage options.
 You’ll also need to provide the renovation quote from your contractor.

-Step 3: Close on The House
+Step 3: Close On The House

 Step 4: Start Renovations